TIGRLab/rtms_optimize/README.md

 - [x] Upgrade from MSM_HOCR_v2 --> MSM_HOCR_v3 using source repo [MSM_HOCR](https://github.com/ecr05/MSM_HOCR)
 - [x] Implement SVD removal of scaling/translational components after computing linear warp from native to fsaverage
 - [x] Use areal distortion maps as methods to check quality/reliability of surface alignment
+- [ ] Is there a way to measure 3D spatial displacements of coordinates (interpolated or anatomical feature-tied presumably) between two surfaces?

 ## Bayesian Optimization of an rTMS Field Distribution-derived Objective Function